redis-developer/redis-om-node-tutorial/README.md

 ### Add an Update Route

 Here's the code to update using a POST route.
 You'll note this code is nearly identical to the GET route.
-Feel free to refactor to a helper function but since this is just a tutorial, I'll skip that for now.:
+Feel free to refactor to a helper function but since this is just a tutorial, I'll skip that for now:

 ```javascript
 router.post('/:id', async (req, res) => {